galuhsatria/galuhsatria/README.md

 * 🌍  I'm based in Mataram, Indonesia
 * 🖥️  See my portfolio at [galuhsatria.vercel.app](http://galuhsatria.vercel.app)
 * ✉️  You can contact me at [galuhsatriadev@gmail.com](mailto:galuhsatriadev@gmail.com)
-* 🧠  I'm learning React Native with Expo
+* 🧠  I'm learning Backend using Node jS
 * 🤝  I'm open to collaborating on Interesting Project

 #### Statistics